cadeyrn/enterprise-policy-generator/README.md

 Quantum and Enterprise Policies.
 The Enterprise Policy Generator helps to create the configuration file, so that no in-depth study of the documentation and all possible options is necessary.
 Administrators can simply click together the desired Enterprise Policies.

-**Enterprise Policy Generator is a WebExtension and compatible with Firefox Quantum (Firefox 60 and later).**
+**Enterprise Policy Generator is a WebExtension and compatible with Firefox Browser 60 and higher (Firefox Browser 68 and higher for latest version of Enterprise Policy Generator).**

 ### Features